splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 .. image:: /_images/apm/profiling/profiling-thread-info.png
    :alt: Information panel on a highlighted thread.

-Filters
+Filter your flame graph
 -------------------------------------

-In the AlwaysOn Profiling flame graph, bars have random colors to let you identify lines of code faster.
-Within each bar you can find the class name, file name, and line of code for the method called by your application.
-You can use this information as a filter, so that only the functions you're looking for are visible.
-You can also filter stack traces by their thread state, environment, and service.
+In the AlwaysOn Profiling flame graph, within each bar you can find the class name, file name, and line of code for the method called by your application.
+You can use this information as a filter, so only the functions you're looking for are visible.
+You can also filter stack traces by environment, service, service instance, and thread state.
+Use :guilabel:`Linked to Spans` to narrow down the call stacks to only focus on snapshots where APM was receiving spans from your application.

 .. image:: /_images/apm/profiling/profiling-bars3.png
    :alt: Bars in the profiling flame graph.